 9. Laphroaig’s Long Ad

-We all know that 30-second time period has become a standard for commercials.
-But Laphroaig took it way beyond the threshold – up to 3.5 hours.
+We all know that the 30-second time period has become a standard for commercials.
+However, how to promote your product and stand out from the crowd if you follow the rules like everyone else?
+Laphroaig took it way beyond the threshold – up to 3.5 hours.
 Interestingly, the entire ad was filmed in a single take.

 Laphroaig hired a U.K-based agency Multiply to film the video that features comedian Andy Daly who read feedback and reviews about Laphroaig in filibuster-style.
 It had everything – from highly positive to the most disgusted, strong-worded remarks.
 The motive was to show the world how polarizing Laphroaig is.

 How to promote your product effectively depends on how well you know your customers and what challenges they may face in their everyday life.
 They may not necessarily relate directly to what you offer.
 Green tea is mostly used by people who are conscious of their health, want to lose weight, or stay in shape.

 In order to encourage these demographics, Lipton Green Tea hired Wunderman Mena to design an advanced version of the shopping cart.
 It informs customers of: